by Clark Ashton Smith

 It’s a stretch calling this fantasy, as despite the lush setting and subject material most stories here have a lot in common with horror.
-But it’s also not the grimdark fantasy we see a lot of today, which in its own way melds the two genres.
+But it’s also not the grimdark brand of fantasy we see a lot of today, which in its own way melds the two genres.
 Clark Aston Smith’s version is his own brand–a horrific, darkly enchanting fantasy with no grit, no fancy, and no way to put it down once you start.

 “The terror that soon prevailed, beneath the widening scope of the Satanical incursions and depredations, was beyond all belief—a clotted, seething, devil-ridden gloom of superstitious obsession, not to be hinted in modern language.”

 Favorites include “The Enchantress of Sylaire,” where love and the blindness of it are examined, “The Beast of Averoigne,” unfolding in three letters, where a monster is slaughtering people at night and the language use is just top-notch, and “The Disinterment of Venus,” where a bewitching, nude statue unearthed affects everyone who sees it.
 “A Rendezvous in Averoigne,” “The Mandrakes” and “The End of the Story” are also incredible tales.
 But in a bizarre, inexplicable way, not a single story in this collection rates below ‘excellent.’
 Not one.

 “We are now in a land lying outside of time and space as you have hitherto known them.”